 Your Instructors & Hosts…

-Alexandra Morosco has been working as a professional stone sculptor for over twenty five years and has lived and worked on Whidbey Island since 2003.
-Morosco studied fine art and sculpture in Los Angeles, California where she was born and raised.
-She focuses on carving custom commissioned works for private homes, churches and organizations that are described as ‘stories in stone’, most often in the classical figurative tradition.
-She is dedicated to creating hand-carved memorials or Legacy Stones in a collaborative process of healing; journeying with her clients “from Loss to Gift”.
+Alexandra Morosco has been working as a professional stone sculptor for over twenty-five years and has lived and worked on Whidbey Island since 2003.
+Morosco studied fine art and sculpture in California where she was born and raised.
+She focuses on carving custom commissioned works for private homes and organizations that are described as ‘stories in stone’, most often in the classical figurative or representational tradition.
+Alexandra currently is focused on creating hand-carved memorials or Legacy Stones in a collaborative process of healing; journeying with her clients “from Loss to Gift”.
 In addition to creating her own personal sculptures and commissioned works, she teaches stone carving workshops both in the US and in Ireland and also partners with Marenakos Rock Center in Issaquah, Washington as the director of educational events.
 For more on Alexandra, visit: www.moroscofinearts.com and www.Legacy-Sculpture.com

 Dont want to pay online?
 Download Registration form here and mail-in with your check or money order.